joe-ton/joe-ton/README.md

 Hello, I'm Joe Ton.
 I'm a full-stack systems engineer and aspiring solutions architect based in Washington State.
 My expertise spans across system-level programming, machine learning pipelines, and full-stack development — with a growing focus on edge computing, vector databases, and AI infrastructure.

-I use this GitHub account for collobrations (open source), practice (ai-daily), and tooling (neovim, alacritty, Makefiles).
+I use this GitHub account for collobrations (open source), website (tonindustries.com), practice (ai-daily), and tooling (neovim, alacritty, Makefiles).
 My personal stuff is elsewhere, and under different usernames.

 If you're into systems engineering, product dev, or architecting end-to-end AI pipelines, let's connect!